 Your queue number will determine your priority in choosing a unit.
 The number of people allotted queue numbers will exceed the number of units, so if your queue number is way out there, chances are you won’t be able to get your hands on a unit and will have to ballot again.

-When it comes time to show up at HDB Hub to book your flat, don’t forget to bring along your IC and income documents, as well as your HLE if you are taking a housing loan from the HDB.
+When it comes time to show up at HDB Hub to book your flat, don’t forget to bring along your IC, income documents, as well as your HLE if you are taking a housing loan from the HDB.

-Once you’ve selected your unit, start the purchase process by paying an option fee on the spot.
-This will be $500 for 2-room flexi flats, $1,000 for 3-room flats and $2,000 for 4 room or larger flats.
+Once you’ve selected your unit, start the purchase process by paying the option fee on the spot:

 You will also apply for your CPF housing grants at this point.
-Make sure you download the application forms for the Additional CPF Housing Grant and Special CPF Housing Grant if you plan to apply for them, and bring them along to your flat booking appointment.
+Make sure you download the application forms for Enhanced CPF Housing Grant and bring them along to your flat booking appointment.

-You’ll have to sign the lease agreement within four months of booking a flat.
+You’ll have to sign the lease agreement within 4 months of booking a flat.
 Make sure you’ve gotten your loan arrangements in order by that time.